Oriflamme: In literature

 In Canto XXXI of Paradiso, Dante describes the Virgin Mary in the Empyrean as pacifica oriafiamma (Musa's translation, "oriflame of peace"):

 The 19th-century poet Robert Southey refers to the Oriflamme and its reputation in his poem Joan of Arc:

 The 20th-century Martiniquais poet and politician, Aimé Césaire (1913–2008) invokes the Oriflamme in his poem "Your Hair" ("Chevelure").
 By invoking the Oriflamme, Césaire also invokes the French Colonial Empire, war, and oppression.
 The poem is included in The Collected Poetry of Aimé Césaire.
 An excerpt reads:

-The Oriflamme is depicted in season 2 episode 6 of the History Channel series Knightfall.
+The Oriflamme is depicted in season 2 episode 6 of the History Channel series Knightfall, being risen by Philip IV at the start of a siege on a Templar castle.

+The Oriflamme is also raised in History Channel's Vikings during a 9th Century siege of Paris, predating the first mention of the banner by two centuries.

 In the Discworld novel Small Gods by Terry Pratchett, the flag of the theocracy of Omnia is referred to as an Oriflamme.